alexander-ctrl/currency-onverter/README.md

 |-- requirements.txt<br>
 |-- README<br>

-/scripts or /bin for that kind of command-line interface stuff /tests for your tests
+/scripts or /bin for that kind of command-line interface stuff<br>
+/tests for your tests<br>
-/lib for your C-language libraries
+/lib for your C-language libraries<br>
-/doc for most documentation
+/doc for most documentation<br>
-/apidoc for the Epydoc-generated API docs.
+/apidoc for the Epydoc-generated API docs.<br>